 What you also wind up doing is finding a set of instances where travel policy exemptions are allowed, not just for VIPs, but for everyone.
 If someone is on a long-haul flight, allow an upgrade to the next highest class.
 If someone has a late Friday meeting, allow a bleisure day on Saturday, where the traveler gets in a little sightseeing or R&R at the hotel before heading back.
 Pressure-relief valves like this can make a big difference in traveler satisfaction.

-- Expense Reports – A Big Opportunity
+Expense Reports & Integrated Travel Management – A Big Opportunity

 Now, we know this can be tricky for travel managers when your company’s financial and accounting personnel may be attached to a different ledger program that prevents changing the expense reporting tool to something compatible with your online booking tool.
-Similarly, we see cases where a program like TripIt is actually enabling travelers to book off program without any negative consequences, pulling over itineraries and receipts just like the native program would.
-Contending with challenges like this often requires careful negotiations with other departments in your company to get your program where all your spend is being reported accurately and all your travel can be reviewed on a real time basis.
+Similarly, we see cases where a program like TripIt is actually enabling travelers to book off the program without any negative consequences, pulling over itineraries and receipts just like the native program would.
+Contending with challenges like this often requires careful negotiations with other departments in your company to get your travel program where all your spend is being reported accurately and all your travel costs can be reviewed on a real-time basis.

 And finally, we want to mention the truth that many travel managers don’t want to hear…

 Requiring program compliance for reimbursement is a simple solution we rarely get to implement.
-In those cases where a company was brave enough to actually require their employees to follow the program or pay for their own travel, we found a few stragglers complained a few times and then it was all smooth sailing.
+In those cases where a company was brave enough to actually require their employees to follow policy guidelines or pay for their own travel, we found a few stragglers complained a few times and then it was all smooth sailing.
 If you’re going to try it, be firm in implementation but lenient for the first few months allowing everyone time to adjust to the new reality.

-You should also be certain that there are plenty of positive traveler benefits built into your new policy, otherwise it might seem like your travel policy is too draconian.
+You should also be certain that there are plenty of positive traveler benefits built into your new policy, otherwise, it might seem like your travel policy is too draconian.

 With the tight labor market, it has become common practice for prospective employees to want to look at a company’s travel policy before deciding to join the team.
 Make sure they like what they see, and you will have done the best job possible!